cseanburns/personal_knowledge_mgmt/src/7-evaluating-information-sources.md

 it may cause doubt about the basic facts, even if those basic facts are true.

-Walter Fisher (1989) identified two methods for evaluating narratives that he called
+Fortunately, we have ways to think about stories, and Walter Fisher (1989) identified two methods for evaluating narratives that he called
 **narrative probability** and **narrative fidelity**.